SarkWrk/testplace/CONTRIBUTING.md

 [A description/explanation of how you think the issue can be fixed.\]

 >[!IMPORTANT]
->**If you know how to code it and are willing to put it into the codebase, please make a [PR](https://github.com/SarkWrk/Testplace/blob/main/CONTRIBUTING.md#making-a-pr) instead of an issue**
+>**If you know how to code it and are willing to put it into the repo, please make a [PR](https://github.com/SarkWrk/Testplace/blob/main/CONTRIBUTING.md#making-a-pr) instead of an issue**

 <hr>

 ## Making A PR
 >[!NOTE]
->When making a PR, you understand that, if merged, your code will become a part of the codebase and may be removed or modified at any moment.
+>When making a PR, you understand that, if merged, your code will become a part of the repo and may be removed or modified at any moment.
 >
->You also understand that you will be given credit to for the code you contributed on.
-When accrediting you, if no external means of credit (like a Youtube channel/Discord username/etc) is provided, your GitHub profile with be credited.
+>You also understand that you will be given credit for the code you contributed on in [code-contributions.txt](https://github.com/SarkWrk/testplace/blob/main/code-contributions.txt).
+When accrediting you, if no external means of credit (like a Youtube channel/Discord username/etc) is provided, your GitHub profile name with be credited.

 When you are making a PR, please include the labels `enhancement` or `expiremental` depending on what you're changing.